aswary/AWS-billing-metrics/README.md

 # AWS_KPI
 This is to extract AWS KPIs specifically for consumption and pricing and dump them into MySql database model for further reporting.
+This module is set up using Python version but can be modified for other versions as well

 # Steps:

 1. Install python.
-The current code is set up using Python version but can be modified for other versions as well.
-Confirm python version on your system is 2.7:
-  `Python  --version`

 2. Install AWSCLI:
   `Pip install awscli`